GravelDuro: Epic Gravel meets Enduro-Style Stage Racing

 Location

 GravelDuro is based at the beautiful beachfront Kaiteriteri Recreation Reserve Campsite.
-Camping is included with your entry and campervan pitches with hook-ups are available.
-If you'd like a more luxurious experience you can upgrade to a cabin or waterfront apartment to share with your friends and family.
+A campsite is included with your entry (BYO tent) and campervan pitches with hook-ups are available.
+If you'd like a more luxurious experience you can contact KRR (info@krr.co.nz) to upgrade to a cabin or waterfront apartment to share with your friends and family.
+Simply mention you're taking part in the event and include your order number to qualify for our special event rates.

 Course